wootfish/eli.sohl.com/_posts/2020-06-10-sybil-defense.md

 I arrived at the following as part of my research for the Theseus DHT project (which is currently on indefinite hiatus).
 I've been sitting on this result since 2018; I was waiting until that project was further along before writing this up, but it's looking like that won't happen soon, so I guess I've waited long enough.

 A couple years ago I did a fairly thorough literature review and was not able to find any prior art for the model I'm about to share.
-Now, I'm no academic, I don't happen to know any subject matter experts to consult with on this, and I haven't done any lit review since that survey a couple years ago; all that being said, to the best of my knowledge this is the first time the following model has been published.
+Now, I'm no academic, I don't happen to know any subject matter experts to consult with on this, and I haven't done any lit review since that survey a couple years ago; all that being said, to the best of my knowledge this is the first time the following work has been published.
 If you know of any prior art, please [send it my way](https://eli.sohl.com/contact).

 ### Definitions